byu-oit/aws-scatter-gather/README.md

 Create an aggregator function that can be called to start a scatter gather request.

-Creating an aggregator also creates a subscription to the `topicArn` or `responseArn` provided in the config parameter.
-To end that subscription see [aggregator.unsubscribe](#aggregator-unsubscribe).
+Creating an aggregator also creates a [local subscription](#local-subscriptions) to the `topicArn` or `responseArn` provided in the config parameter.
+To end that subscription use the `aggregator.unsubscribe()` function.

 Parameters